 The "M4_LAB" innovation laboratory, which was launched in 2018 within the framework of the Innovative University Funding Directive, has set itself the goal of further developing the transfer structures at the HFT.
 This is done in the spirit of the "Third Mission" of universities.
 Among other things, creative exchange formats are being created and a wide variety of actors are being networked.
 The emerging transfer portal creates a new type of platform for various transfer requirements.

 Teaching, research and life are thought of together.
 The HFT therefore bundles its knowledge and skills in order to also advance the field of operation/institution in the sense of sustainable development: Since 2014 the HFT Stuttgart has been following the environmental management system EMAS (Eco Management and Audit Scheme).
-In September 2017 the HFT was successfully EMAS-revalidated and is still one of the 20 EMAS universities in Germany.
+In June 2020 the HFT was successfully EMAS-revalidated and is one of the 21 EMAS universities in Germany.

 The Governance section addresses all regulations, functionaries and activities that aim to shape the university in terms of sustainable development.